 A criticism of opium addiction and the oppressive social order during the late Qing dynasty, Beijing folk ballad Visiting the Qingshui River 探清水河 tells the tragedy of a pair of star-crossed lovers.

-Zhang Yunlei singing his popular abridged guitar version:
+Zhang Yunlei singing his popular abridged guitar version with fans:

 This Tang dynasty relief come to life under Song Jia and co. as they sing of a better life.